The NPR Politics PodcastPolitics

 NPR Privacy Policy

-This episode: senior political correspondent Tamara Keith, political reporter Elena Moore, health correspondent Will Stone and senior political editor and correspondent Domenico Montanaro.
+This episode: political correspondent Ashley Lopez, political reporter Stephen Fowler, and senior political editor and correspondent Domenico Montanaro.

 This podcast was produced by Casey Morell and Bria Suggs, and edited by Rachel Baye.